 All collections on OpenSea are discoverable by default, but collections that have been "safelisted" have been approved by our user safety team.

-If a collection has not been safelisted by our user safety team, potential buyers will be asked to click two checkboxes confirming they agree to OpenSea’s Terms of Service and acknowledge that OpenSea hasn’t checked the item.
+If a collection has not been safelisted by our user safety team, potential buyers will be asked to review important collection details and agree to OpenSea’s Terms of Service.

-An unsafelisted NFT (one that hasn't been reviewed by our user safety team yet) will show a yellow warning box during checkout.
+An unsafelisted NFT (one that hasn't been reviewed by our user safety team yet) will prompt users to review collection details prior to purchasing.

-Collection owners are advised to be proactive by making sure all social links and relevant logos are added in the collection editor.
+We suggest collection owners are fill out all social links and relevant logos are added to speed up the safelisting process.